Don't be real critical if this is your first attempt at the beginner quilting level where everything seems to glare at you!

 Entry level quilting requires an enormous amount of self-expectations.

-Be aware that every quilt has a story and every quilt-maker is a storyteller especially if you are a beginner .
+Be aware that every quilt has a story and every quilt-maker is a storyteller especially if your experience is at the Beginner Quilting level.

 Many well seasoned quilters deliberately add a mistake to their quilt as a sort of signature that cannot be duplicated.